Luchador/GUD/assets/obseg/stan/readme.md

 ## Footer
 After the tile list is a standard footer.
 This consists of 2 null pointers (8 bytes of zero), followed by an 8 character zero terminated string "unstric", followed by 4 more null points (16 bytes of zero).

-### Beta Footer
-Beta stan file contains a list of ASCII strings after the footer.
-Each string is exactly 8 bytes long.
-The strings give debug names to the tiles defined above.

-These strings are not included with regular stan files.